scrabbletank/farhome-rules/dmsguide.md

 If this would reduce a creature to 0 wounds their body is consumed by the Orb, vaporizing and leaving no body behind.
 This maneuver can be used once, afterwhich you must long rest before using again.

+#### Chains of Binding
+*Wondrous Item*

+Magical chains made out of a mysterious golden metal, with a single broken chain link separated from the rest.
+When used on a Celestial, Fey, Undead, Elemental, Fiend or Outsider the creature must make a Willpower save against 5 superior dice.
+On success the creature is under the effects of the _Bind Creature_ spell until the chain is removed.
+While bound the creature is unable to use magic.
+Once per day the creature can attempt to break the chains making a Strength save against 8 superior dice, destroying the chains on success.

+Touching the broken chain link to the chain unlocks the bindings and ends the effects.

+#### Dragonbone Charm
+*Wondrous Item*

+A dragon skull has been carved from the bones of a dragon, fashioned into a small charm.
+Wearing this charm on your person protects you from fire and death.
+The charm absorbs 4 wounds worth of fire or death damage, after which it crumbles to dust.

+#### Essence Ring
+*Wondrous Item, Requires Attunement*

+This ring imbues an extreme vitality to the user.
+Once per day the wearer can activate the ring by spending 2 AP, gaining 3 wounds and increasing their max wounds by the same amount.
+The wounds last for 10 minutes, after which the wearer loses 3 wounds and their max wounds returns to normal.

+If this brings the wearer to 0 wounds or below they are consumed by the ring, leaving no body.

 #### Boneplate Armor
 *Magic Leather Armor +1, Requires Attunement*

 Leather armor with bones woven to reinforce it.
 Once per long rest, you may cast _Cloud of Teeth_ at 3rd level.

+#### Foxfire Arrows
+*Magic Ammunition +1*

+Magical arrows enchanted by mischievous fey.
+When fired the arrow transforms into foxfire, chasing down its target.
+The target makes a dexterity save vs your attack instead of a defense roll, dealing fire damage on hit.
+Targets gain no benefit from cover from these arrows.

+#### Myrmidon Bow
+*Magic Bow +1*

+A bow blessed by a water spirit and empowered by one of its scales.
+The bow is a +1 Magic weapon that gives the _Lightning Arrow_ and _Water Arrow_ maneuvers.

+##### Lightning Arrow
+- **AP Cost:** 6
+- **Damage:** Lightning
+- **Range:** 10

+Fires a bolt of lightning in the target direction.
+All creatures in a 10 tile line must make a dexterity save against 3 superior dice, taking 1 wound on fail plus 1 wound die on crit.

+##### Water Arrow
+- **AP Cost:** 6
+- **Range:** Bow Range

+Fires a bolt of compressed water that explodes on impact.
+All creatures adjacent to the tile of impact must make a strength save against 3 superior dice. being pushed away 1 tile, and being knocked prone on crit.
+The blast of water extinguishes magical and non-magical fires on all tiles hit.

+#### Ring of Free Action
+*Wondrous Item, Requires Attunement*

+Your max AP increases by 1 and any slow effect against you is reduced by 1.

+#### Shadow Pendant
+*Wondrous Item, Requires Attunement*

+An opal pendant, a thick black mist swirls across the opals surface.
+Once per day you may make a shadow clone of yourself.
+Spending 5 AP, The shadowy mist on your pendant takes form, creating a mirror image of you in a place within 5 tiles.
+The illusion can move, sharing your movement stats.
+It does not make noise and you cannot see or sense through the illusion.
+When casting a spell you may choose the illusion to be the casting point instead of yourself.

+The illusion is purely visual, lasts for 10 minutes, and is destroyed if it takes 1 wound in force damage.

+#### Spell Gem
+*Wondrous Item*

+A pristine red gemstone that fits in the palm of your hand.
+You may cast a spell of 4th level or lower into the gem, doing so increases the spells cast time by 10 minutes.
+Once a spell is stored you may spend 5 AP to cast the spell, ignoring the spells casting time.
+The spell uses 3 superior dice for its spellcasting roll regardless of the casting ability of the original caster.
+Only one spell can be stored at a time, casting a new spell into the gem replaces any spell stored.

+#### Greater Spell Gem
+*Wondrous Item*

+A pristine red gemstone that fits in the palm of your hand.
+You may cast a spell of 7th level or lower into the gem, doing so increases the spells cast time by 10 minutes.
+Once a spell is stored you may spend 5 AP to cast the spell, ignoring the spells casting time.
+The spell uses 5 superior dice for its spellcasting roll regardless of the casting ability of the original caster.
+Only one spell can be stored at a time, casting a new spell into the gem replaces any spell stored.

+#### Staff of Bascilius
+*Magic Staff, Requires Attunement*

+A staff made of blackened oak.
+While attuned to this staff the wielder gains +1 Intelligence.
+When preparing spells for the day you may choose two spells to be enhanced by the staff.
+For the rest of the day you have expertise when casting these spells.

 #### Emillion's Everyday Enchantments
 *Wondrous Item*